Climate Jargon

 Simple explanations of unusual climate-related words, phrases, and acronyms.

-More than 300 entries.
+A climate glossary with more than 400 entries.
 Many have other meanings depending on context.

-Click underlined letters to jump to that section
+Click the underlined letters just below to jump to that section

-Acid rain: Rainwater that is more acidic than natural
+Acid rain: Rainwater that has more acid than natural

-Aerosol cooling: When tiny air particles cool the Earth by reflecting sunlight into space
+Aerosol cooling: When tiny air particles reflect sunlight back into space and cool the Earth

-Aerosols: Tiny air particles that can absorb or reflect sunlight
+Aerosols: Tiny air particles that absorb or reflect sunlight

 Afforestation: Planting trees where there was no forest before